LucindaX/AslEljava/README.md

 i added a table called hit_locations to track that info and store only unique locations each time with their hit counts . i also added a field called p_hits that keeps track how many times a product has been bought . please feel free to delete the description i just wrote after reading it if u find no need for it after that .

+Omar is talking :D

+" Great work ya sa3ed , i have added AddProduct.php file that i will choose  which products i wil pick it to our magazine , we can add and remove it from the top header and we can drag and drop ( Idea has Picked from sa3ed pervious project :D ) , then we enter title and edition for the magazine, and then it showed as pdf "

+" but the is a error when exporting pdf , just one item retrieved :/ , we can review it later inshaALlah :) "